Creating an installer for Visio with WiX

 </Component>

-To publish the stencil to Visio you need to add publishing information like this
+To publish the stencil to Visio, you need to add publishing information like this:

 <File Name="StencilA.vss" />